 Related article: “TRUMP AND THE MYTH OF CHAOS IN EUROPE“

 But this isn’t a typical political climate by any means.
 The U.S. is rapidly developing into both a constitutional and national security crisis.
 Eventually, this scandal will hit “critical mass” where it will no longer be possible to contain, and the chips will fall where they may.
 But it won’t hit that critical mass if attention remains focused on issues that are fundamentally secondary to the integrity of American sovereignty and security.
-As a gay man, I’m outraged at the rhetoric and policies coming out of the right.
-The thought of an adoption agency being legally empowered to deny service to me by “religious freedom” is almost unequivocally disgusting.

 Then, there’s the unprecedented lack of qualified—or informed, for that matter—staff in the White House and the National Security Council.
 Their profound ignorance combined with their blatant bigoted stupidity on issues about national and global security would be comical were they not NSC staffers.

 Exempted from this “illiterati” is the highly respected military ethicist and historian General H.R.
-McMaster, appointed for the vacant National Security Advisor role.
+McMaster, appointed to the vacant National Security Advisor role.
 Unfortunately, according to NPR reports, Gen. McMaster has been sidelined for “Chief Strategist” Steve Bannon, who enjoys walk-in privileges to the Oval Office.
 Gen. McMaster does not.

 One shouldn’t take that to mean that the situation is dire.
 Public interest in explaining ties between the Trump-campaign-turned-administration and the Kremlin is only growing.
 The administration has a poor chance of eliminating dissent from within Federal agencies.
 The bureaucracy is deeply entrenched, and there remain effective checks on executive power.
 It seems that the Kremlin failed to take into account the power of the independent U.S. media and the nonpartisan, apolitical federal bureaucracy.
 It’s not farfetched to make that claim, as they have little experience with either concept.